Saud bin Muhammad Al Muqrin: Ancestry

+Descendants

+Saud had several sons: Muhammad, Thunayyan, Mishari, and Farhan.

+Saud died in 1726 and was succeeded by his son Muhammad.
+One of Saud's brothers, Muqrin, was killed by Muhammad bin Saud, which caused an intrafamilial struggle and therefore, Zaid bin Farhan ('son of Farhan') found an opportunity to control the rule of Diriyah.

-Two decades after his death, Saud's son Muhammad ibn Saud made his historic pact with Muhammad ibn Abd al-Wahhab, leading to their conquest of Arabia and the establishments of the First Saudi State.
+Two decades after Saud's death, his son Muhammad bin Saud made his historic pact with Muhammad bin Abd al-Wahhab, leading to their conquest of Arabia and the establishments of the First Saudi State.
 Sheikh Muhammad's patronymic "Ibn Saud" eventually gave the clan its name of Al Saud.

-Saud had other sons, Thunayyan, Mishari and Farhan.
-He died in 1726 and was succeeded by his son, Muhammad.
-However, one of Saud's brothers, Muqrin, was killed by Muhammad bin Saud which caused an intrafamilial struggle and therefore, Zaid bin Farhan found an opportunity to control the rule of Diriyah.